Eligibility

 Please click here to view an example CV.
 Please note that this should be used only as an example of how to structure your CV and should not be used as a template.

-Once you have submitted your application, you will be asked to complete a situational judgement test within 2 days.
+Once you have submitted your application, you will be asked to complete the situational judgement test within 2 days.

 The aim of this test is to assess how you may decide to behave in common situations you may encounter as a Solicitor Apprentice at Slaughter and May.